AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET**
-: Check the description of MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID.
+: Check the description of **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID**.
 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_SPOTIFY_API_REFRESH_TOKEN**
 : Providing this token is not necessary but optional.
-You can get this token by authenticating once successfully using the MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID and MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET.
+You can get this token by authenticating once successfully using the **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID** and **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET**.
 This will be done automatically by this program if both values are provided (the browser window will open after starting).
 After a successful authentication via this website the refresh token can be copied from there but since it will be automatically stored in a database this variable does not need to be provided.
 If a value is found it is automatically written into the database and does not need to be provided after that.
 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_TWITCH_API_ACCESS_TOKEN**